 GI Bill Education benefits in compliance with SAA and VA

 C. Connect to the Culture 1.
 Campus Survey and Metrics 2.
 Campus Steering Committee A. Ask the right Questions 1.
 Sensitivity and Awareness Training 2.
 Orientation Programs R. Respond Effectively 1.
 Peer Mentoring and Support Programs 2.
 Resource Center E. Engage the Military/Veteran Community 1.
 Outreach Strategies 2 .
 Community- based Collaborations

-This list does not contain all postsecondary institutions that may qualify as an Arizona Veteran Supportive Campus.
-The Arizona Department of Veterans Services has not verified the information provided on any of the campus websites listed above and does not endorse any offer made by the sponsor of the website.
+The list shown on this page does not contain all postsecondary institutions that may qualify as an Arizona Veteran Supportive Campus.
+The Arizona Department of Veterans Services has not verified the information provided on any of the campus websites listed herein and does not endorse any offer made by the sponsor of the website.